- Campus Offices

 - National Resource Center on Native American Aging

-In general, sponsored project awards provide for reimbursement of actual, allowable costs incurred and are subject to allowability under Federal cost principles as well as University policy.
+In general, sponsored project awards provide for reimbursement of actual, allowable costs incurred and are subject to allowability under Federal regulations as well as University policy.

-The Federal cost principles establish standards for the allowability of costs, provide detailed guidance on the cost accounting treatment of costs as direct or F&A costs, and set forth allowability and allocability principles for selected items of cost.
-Applicability of a particular set of Federal cost principles depends on the type of organization making the expenditure.
-The University of North Dakota is subject to the cost principles for educational institutions OMB Circular A-21—Cost Principles for Educational Institutions (relocated to 2 CFR 220).
+The Federal regulations are governed by the Uniform Guidance (located in 2 CFR 200) which establishes standards for the allowability of costs, provide detailed guidance on the cost accounting treatment of costs as direct or F&A costs, and set forth allowability and allocability principles for selected items of cost.

 The Federal cost principles address four tests in determining the allowability of costs.
 The four tests are as follows: